sathish447/toDoApp/README.md

 # Laravel Task Management System

-A simple Task Management System built with Laravel that allows users to create, assign, update, and manage tasks efficiently.
+A simple Task Management System built with Laravel that allows users to create, update, and manage tasks efficiently.
 It includes features such as task status,  and a scheduled command to update task status daily.

 ## Features